Hello friends and neighbors!

-I worked with other legislators to build the coalition which accomplished all of these things.
-In addition, most of the bills we passed during my term in office were bi-partisan.
+Over the past five years, I’ve worked with other legislators to build the coalition to pass bills and budgets, which addressed all of these things.
+In addition, most of the bills we passed during my terms in office were bi-partisan.
 You won’t hear that in the news.

-- Required the Governor’s office to work and report annually on climate change’s affect on Colorado
+- Required the Governor’s office to work and report annually on the effect of climate in Colorado

 - Allowed drivers to show proof of insurance to law enforcement using their cell phones

 - Guaranteed the right to vote for young people committed to the Div. of Youth Corrections.

 - Ensure that the cases of children in social services are in court venues that are in their best interest